astralfrontier/chaosfrontier-org-wiki/home.md

 # Projects

+* [The Compleat Villain](compleat-villain) - a roster of heroes, villains, and other superhero stuff
 * [Helping Hand](helping-hand) - a rescue-focused superhero setting
 * [Silverline Five](silverline-five) - a writing project using the Masks: a New Generation rules
 * [Talispire](talispire) - an unconventional take on conventional fantasy